-8. Visitor Procedures: Most of the University House System residence halls are served by front desks at which residents' visitors must register before gaining access to the residence hall.
+1. Visitor Procedures: Most of the University House System residence halls are served by front desks at which residents' visitors must register before gaining access to the residence hall.
 Hosts must be present in the building to acknowledge either in person or by phone that they are willing to receive the visitor.
 Visitors will not be permitted to enter unless the host is present.
-Visitors are required to sign the visitors log at the front desk upon entry to the hall noting clearly their first and last names and the time and date of entry.
+Visitors are required to be signed in to the visitors log by the front desk clerk upon entry to the hall.
+The clerk will note clearly the visitor's first and last names and the time and date of entry.
 Failure to follow visitor procedures may be cause for disciplinary action.

 It is expected that visitors will remain in the company of their hosts.
-Visitors do not have the privilege of using house or hall amenities such as computers, game rooms, or laundry equipment, unless engaged in a shared activity with a resident.
+Visitors do not have the privilege of using House or hall amenities such as computers, game rooms, or laundry equipment, unless engaged in a shared activity with a resident.

-9. Restricted Areas: Residents are not permitted to go on the roofs of the residence or dining halls, or to any other areas which are designated as "off limits."
-The minimum penalty for violating this rule will be a fine of \$50.
-Residents may also be fined for tampering with the physical plant of the residence halls by removing screens, exiting from secured alarmed doors, or tampering with electrical or phone systems, etc.
+2. Restricted Areas: Residents are not permitted to go on the roofs of the residence or dining halls, or to any other areas which are designated as "off limits."
+Violating this policy is grounds for disciplinary action.
+In addition, the minimum penalty for violating this rule will be a fine of \$50.
+Residents may also be fined for tampering with the physical plant of the residence halls including removing screens, exiting from secured alarmed doors, or tampering with electrical or phone systems, etc.